mattischrome/console-blog/content/posts/album-digest-february-2013/index.md

 - Apparat
 - Thirteen
 title: Album Digest, February 2013
-heroImage: ../../assets/images/defaultHero.jpg
-description: Most Februaries are quite quiet when it comes to albums (though this was not the case [back in 2011
 ---
 Most Februaries are quite quiet when it comes to albums (though this was not the case [back in 2011](album-digest-february-2011)) and although only the Foals album is a major release, I was quite surprised to find myself with four decent albums to write about.
 They are: